5 Get Started!

 • If you make it look interesting, they are more likely to eat it (or at least give it a try.)

 • Don't be shy - talk it up!
 I totally admit to brainwashing.
-"Oh my goodness, look E!
+"Oh my goodness, look Ella!
 These Brussels sprouts are SO delicious!
 They are so good for you, they are good for your tummy, make you smarter and have X-ray vision!"
 (Okay, maybe the X-ray vision is a little over the top....)

 • If they're hungry, they're more likely to eat it.
 That's why I think school lunches are a good time for them to try new things.
 Not many other options.